google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

 For service worker, if you wanted to cache an image during the install step, you have a few options:

-* Install all the images that the  `<picture>` element and the `srcset` attribute will request.
+1. Install all the images that the  `<picture>` element and the `srcset` attribute will request.
-* Install a single low-res version of the image.
+2. Install a single low-res version of the image.
-* Install a single high-res version of the image.
+3. Install a single high-res version of the image.

-Realistically you should be picking option 2 or 3 since downloading all of the images would be a waste of memory.
+Realistically you should be picking option 2 or 3 since downloading all of the images would be a waste of storage space.

 Let's assume you go for the low res version at install time and you want to try and retrieve higher res images from the network when the page is loaded, but if